BubbaDiego/alpha/jupiter_core/jupiter_auto_engine_spec.md

 - Strategy injectors (e.g., DCA, hedge pairs)
 - Async job queue for scheduled runs

-The Jupiter Auto Engine is the execution layer for your automated trading brain.
-It replaces brittle scripts with orchestrated flows and centralized logging.
+The Jupiter Core step engine is the execution layer for your automated trading brain.
+It replaces brittle scripts with modular flows and centralized logging.